-Since 1997, over 2000 scripts have been submitted to the Outfest Screenwriting Program and 5 films produced that were ushered through the lab.
+Since 1997, 7 films have been produced that were ushered through the Outfest Screenwriting Lab.
 What began as a screenwriting competition has expanded into a dynamic three-day, mentor-led workshop in Los Angeles for selected screenwriters.
 The authors of five screenplays will be invited to participate in an intensive laboratory during which they will work closely with Lab Mentors - established writers who will critique and encourage their work.
 Note that this year Outfest will be accepting pilot scripts for web series and TV as well as feature-length screenplays.

 ABOUT THE FESTIVAL

-To be held in June of 2015, with a follow up staged reading event during the Outfest Los Angeles LGBT Film Festival in July 2016, the lab includes sessions with other industry professionals, structured career development opportunities and participation in ongoing festival events.
+To be held in June of 2016, with a follow up staged reading event during the Outfest Los Angeles LGBT Film Festival in July 2016, the lab includes sessions with other industry professionals, structured career development opportunities and participation in ongoing festival events.
 Lab Fellows are selected by Outfest staff, with recommendations from a panel of writers, directors, producers and development executives.

 All participants will receive accreditation for the 2018 festival.
 Travel to Los Angeles for the lab is not guaranteed, but will be provided if available.